giuliamesc/semester_project/README.md

-# semester_project
+# Finite-time singularities in the Euler Equation :books:
-No code here :) Mathematical Analysis stuff about regularity of solutions to the Euler Equation
+Semester Project at the AMCV Group @ EPFL (Mathematical Analysis and Calculus of Variations)